je-nunez/API_ReadTheDocs/README.md

 **Note**: Not all projects have their documentations available to be downloaded in all the three formats, EPUB, PDF and HTML-Zip.
 This is owner-configurable per project and per export-format in the hosting provided by ReadTheDocs.org.
+(Old projects, like `scipy-cookbook`, neither have the attribute to indicate if the documentation is available in that format, so what this program does is to do `HEAD` HTTP request to the links returned, to ensure these links does exist.
+It could also have done a `GET` HTTP request, but this would have implied to download directly that EPUB, PDF and/or HTML-Zip, if available, using more network bandwith and running more slowly.)

 Note that besides the download links, like: